OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Salience

-Now that we have some sets of human-labeled salience, we then investigate automatic measures. \minisection{LM Prediction} We prompt \texttt{gpt-3.5-turbo}, as before, to automatically predict salience.
+\minisection{LM Prediction} We prompt \texttt{gpt-3.5-turbo}, as before, to automatically predict salience.
 Table~\ref{tab:salience_prompt} shows an example prompt for predicting global salience.
 As before, we use the default hyperparameters with a temperature of 0.7.
-We parse the result by extracting the first digit from the generation as the score, and default to 1 whenever impossible. \minisection{S-Score} We also attempt to calculate salience using statistical methods, referred to as S-Score, with an idea similar to TF-IDF.
-We assign a global and a local score to each entity-attribute pair using a linear combination of 5 quantities: the global pair frequency across the entire dataset, the relative local entity presence, the relative local attribute presence, the relative cluster size of similar entity-attribute pairs, and the modality ratio (the proportion of pairs extracted from image data\footnote{Some entities and attributes in the original OpenPI dataset was annotated based on images.
-We postulate that they might be more salient.}).
-We calculate these values of entity-attribute pairs before merging them into salience of clusters.

-In our weighted S-Score function, we place greater emphasis on global pair frequency from observing that more common global entity-attribute pairs tend to have greater importance within each procedure they appear in.
-Furthermore, we encourage local cluster sizes by observing that important entity-attribute pairs often have high similarity scores concerning other local pairs.
-Finally, we normalize our S-Scores to the same scale as that used in human labeling.
-See our repository for the exact weights.
+We parse the result by extracting the first digit from the generation as the score, and default to 1 whenever impossible.